Family Holidays in Pennine Yorkshire

 You will be welcomed with a basket of fresh, local produce with everything you need to enjoy the Croft Mill breakfast experience.
-We can provide a selection of family DVDs and complimentary home made popcorn for you to enjoy your very own family cinema night.
-Once the children are in bed, the tranquillity of your own private balcony area let Mum and Dad watch the sun go down with a glass of wine, knowing that your little ones are tucked up safely within ear shot.
+We can provide a selection of family DVDs for you to enjoy your very own family cinema night.
+Once the children are in bed, the tranquillity of you own private balcony area lets Mum and Dad watch the sun go down with a glass of wine, knowing that your little ones are tucked up safely within earshot.

-Extra children's beds and cots can be provided if requested in advance and we can also provide children's toy boxes for younger children with advanced notice.
+Note: Extra children's beds and cots can be provided if requested in advance and we can also provide children's toy boxes for younger children with advance notice.

 The highest, longest and deepest canal tunnel in the country.
 This is your chance to experience what it was like to go through the tunnel - without the hard work!